P5vc/fetch-apply/README.md

 motd
 ```

-To apply a role to a class or host (and therefore, by extension, run all of the role's modules on the specified class/host devices), simply include the name of the role (or list one name per line, if assigning multiple roles) to the `roles` Special File in the desired class or host directory.
+To apply a role to a class or host (and therefore, by extension, run all of the role's modules on the applicable class/host system(s)), simply include the name of the role (or list one name per line, if assigning multiple roles) to the `roles` Special File in the desired class or host directory.

 ## Patches

 Patches are "quick and dirty" scripts that are designed to be run first, but only once, on an applicable system.
 Their goal is to apply quick fixes and modifications to alleviate security issues or correct unexpected bugs that could not be planned for ahead of time (i.e. mitigated during initialization) and must be fixed in a one-off manner (i.e. cannot be included as part of an idempotent module).

 Patches can be deployed by creating a `patches` directory within the class or host directory that you would like to apply the patch to, and then adding a patch in the form of a Bash script within that directory.
 A host will immediately attempt to execute any new files found within a `patches` directory applicable to that host.
-This means that you may name your patches whatever you'd like (as long as each patch's name is unique across all `patches` directories that may apply to a system)... however it also means that you may **not** include supporting files directly within the `patches` directory.
+This means that you may name your patches whatever you'd like (as long as each patch's name is unique across all `patches` directories that may apply to a host)... however it also means that you may **not** include supporting files directly within the `patches` directory.
 Instead, a subdirectory (inside of the `patches` directory) should be made for each patch file that relies upon supporting files, and then those supporting files should be placed in that subdirectory.
 All patches will be run from the context of the containing `patches` directory, meaning that relative paths may be used in your code.
-Although patch scripts must be written in Bash, just like with modules, it's perfectly valid to just use a patch file to run a script (included as a "supporting file") in another language or to execute a binary.
+Although patch scripts must be written in Bash, just like with modules, it's perfectly valid to just use a patch file to run a script (included as a "supporting file") in another language, or to execute a binary.

 Unlike initializers and modules, which are meant to be well-developed and modified/optimized over time, patches are designed to provide quick, one-time fixes.
 For that reason, once a patch has been run, Fetch Apply will never run that patch again.
 By design, all new patches need to be represented by separate files.
 Simply modifying a current patch file that has already been run by Fetch Apply will not work, and will not result in that updated code being applied.
 For compliance and troubleshooting purposes, most organizations retain all of the files in their `patches` directories for at least six months, keeping the patches easily and readily accessible.
-Because patches are usually retained for a class, the first time Fetch Apply is run on a system, it will automatically mark any already-existing patches as completed, so that they will not be applied to the new system.
-You are welcome to delete a patch at any point, however make sure that deletion has time to sync with Fetch Apply across applicable systems before creating a new patch with the same name, otherwise the new patch will not be run.
+Because patches are usually retained for a class, the first time Fetch Apply is installed and run on a system, it will automatically mark any already-existing patches as completed, so that they will not be applied to the new system.
+It is assumed that whatever the issue was that required a patch in the first place, is resolved before a new system is stood up.
+Therefore, the `fa status` command will still list old, applicable patches as having been applied.
+If you need to apply an old patch to the new system, you will need to copy it (with a new name) to the `patches` directory for that specific host.

+You are welcome to delete a patch at any point, however make sure that the deletion has time to sync with the Fetch Apply instances on all applicable systems before creating a new patch with the same name, otherwise the new patch will not be run.
+Similarly, make sure that any patch you create has enough time to sync and be executed on all applicable Fetch Apply instances, before deleting it.
+With a default installation (designed to automatically run Fetch Apply once every 24 hours), you should plan for a sync time of at least 24 hours (unless you manually run Fetch Apply from all applicable systems sooner).

 Note: just like with Special Files, class patches may be ignored/overridden for a specific host by including the `patches` directory and an `override` file in the host directory.